 The leather gloves are great for handling all of the heavy, dirty work associated with the hitch.
 They protect my hands from getting banged up by the hitch, putting in the sway bars, etc., as well as keeping them from getting greasy while working.

-Especially with being on blood thinners, these gloves have saved me some bloody minor cuts and really nasty-looking bruises.
+Especially when I was on blood thinners, these gloves have saved me some bloody minor cuts and really nasty-looking bruises.

 The nitrile gloves are used when I am connecting and disconnecting the water and sewer connections.
 These keep things sanitary for me and for the water connection.
 I also use them to grease up the hitch and sway bar connections.

 Sidewinder Sewer Hose Stand

-This thing curves very easily and keeps drainage from backing up.
+This thing curves very easily and slopes just enough to keep drainage from backing up.

 I love this water hose.
 It seems a strange thing to say, but this hose is durable, easy to use and packs down to nothing.

 I also use a different, cheaper collapsible hose for my sewer rinse and flush hose.
 Again, it is so easy to deal with.

 Final Thoughts on RV Gadgets

-We know these are not the end all, be all of RV gadgets, but these are the ones we love after three summers with the camper.
+We know these are not the end all, be all of RV gadgets, but these are the ones we love after six summers with the camper.